 - 2.1.4.
 Constituent council presidents shall have the option to decline taking their voting seat on Council.
 In so doing, their constituent council shall appoint an interim replacement until a permanent Ordinary Member can be elected during a by-election.
-The Speaker of Council and Manager, Governance and Elections must be advised of this intention before the annual Summer Meeting of Council so that an interim replacement can be appointed, and arrangements can be made for a Fall by-election. - 2.2.
+The Speaker of Council and Manager, Governance and Elections must be advised of this intention before the annual Summer Meeting of Council so that an interim replacement can be appointed, and arrangements can be made for a Fall by-election. - 2.1.5.
+For the purposes of elections to USC positions, the Science Constituency shall include undergraduate Neuroscience and Medical Science students. - 2.2.
 The non-voting Resource Members of Council shall be: - 2.2.1.
-Vice-President Student Support and Programming, Vice-President Communications and Public Affairs, Vice-President External Affairs, Vice-President University Affairs, and Vice-President Governance and Finance (Secretary Treasurer). - 2.2.2.
+Vice-President Orientation and Programming, Vice-President Communications and Public Affairs, Vice-President External Affairs, Vice-President University Affairs, and Vice-President Student Services. - 2.2.2.
 The Deputy Speaker of Council. - 2.2.3.
 All Coordinators and Associates. - 2.2.4.
 All student-at-large representatives appointed by the Corporation. - 2.2.5.
 The President of Inter-fraternity Council and the President of the Panhellenic Council. - 2.2.6.
 The Presidents of the Residence Councils. - 2.2.7.
 The Senators and Governors. - 2.2.8.
 The eight (8) directors from the USC's Board of Directors. - 2.2.9.
 Constituent Council Presidents who have declined their voting seat on Council. - 2.2.10.
 The President of the Mustangs Athletics Students' Council. - 2.2.11.
 The Presidents of the Associations of Nursing, Kinesiology, and Health Studies.